 In Patient Care

 As a specialist eye clinic, most of our patients are managed on an out-patient basis.
 However, we have full hospitalisation facilities and can, for patients that require intensive medication & supervision arrange overnight treatment.
-Ideally, this is done by pre-arrangement with the Eye Veterinary Clinic so that a suitable member of staff can be allocated to stay.
 For more detailed information please visit http://eyevetclinic.co.uk/inpatients.

 Our team at Eye Veterinary Clinic is committed to providing the best possible veterinary ophthalmology referral service to both our referring veterinary surgeons, clients and patients.
 In this, we hope to be guided by empathy, knowledge, efficacy and passion.

 However, even with the best intentions we may on occasions fail to fulfill expectations.
 In order to know whether we are doing well or not, it is helpful to have feedback so that we can assess the way we manage referring vets, clients and patients and improve our service.
 We also hope that we will be given a chance to address any concerns – which can hopefully be resolved quickly and amicably.
 Often, it is easiest if you raise your concerns at the time directly with the member of staff you are dealing with so we can sort any problems then and there.
 However, if you feel uncomfortable to do this, please ask to speak to the practice manager (Jenny Corrall) or the directors (Christine Heinrich and Karen Walsh).
 You can also phone or e-mail us to voice your concern – please direct such e-mails at firstname.lastname@example.org, email@example.com or firstname.lastname@example.org We will be in touch to address your concerns as soon as they are free.